 - Minimum number of CPUs per worker =

 This calculation gives you the minimum number of worker nodes your workload requires.
 We recommend that you increase this value to account for failures and upgrades.

 For example, increase the number of worker nodes by at least one to maintain workload uptime during an upgrade.
 Additionally, increase the number of worker nodes to fit your own failure tolerance criteria.

 The maximum number of worker nodes that you can create for a plan in an Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes cluster is set by the Maximum number of workers on a cluster field in the Plans pane of the Tanzu Kubernetes Grid Integrated Edition tile.
-To customize the size of the Kubernetes worker node VM, see Customize Master and Worker Node VM Size and Type.
+To customize the size of the Kubernetes worker node VM, see Customize Control Plane and Worker Node VM Size and Type.